-Project: “Continuing education and development of the state exam for pharmacists in the Kyrgyz Republic”
+Project: "Study of private sector support in achieving Sustainable Development Goals in the field of continuing education and development of state certification for pharmacists in the Kyrgyz Republic"

-A memorandum of cooperation was signed between the KSMA and the Yakuzemi Center for Informative Education until the end of 2019.
+In preparation for the implementation of the project, a Memorandum of Cooperation was signed between KSMA and the Yakuzemi Center for Informative Education.

-There were discussions between the representatives of both sides on the content of the pilot test exam: a list of the disciplines included in the test, the conformity of the tests submitted by Yakuzemi to the educational programs of the pharmaceutical faculty of medical universities of the Kyrgyz Republic, and their possible adaptation for students of the pharmaceutical faculties of Kyrgyz universities.
+Discussions were held between representatives of both sides on the content of the pilot test exam: the list of disciplines included in the testing, the compliance of the tests submitted by Yakuzemi with the educational programs of the Faculty of Pharmacy of medical universities of the Kyrgyz Republic, and their possible adaptation for students of pharmaceutical faculties of universities of the Kyrgyz Republic.

 Issues of further cooperation are under consideration by the JICA project.

-List of teachers included in the working group on the academic verification of test items (June-October 2019):
+List of teachers who were part of the working group on academic verification of test assignments (June-October 2019):

 - Makhmudova Zh.A., D.B.N., Head of the Department of Biochemistry with the course of General and Bioorganic Chemistry named after A.D.Dzhumaliev;

 - Tyurekanova N.E., Associate Professor of the Department of Fundamental and Clinical Physiology. academician S.B.Daniyarov;

 - Dauletbekov N.D., head teacher of the faculty of basic and clinical pharmacology named after academician M.T.Nanaeva;